 Want to take your recipe to the next level?
 Make your own pesto!

-Need some inspiration?
+Need some fish recipe inspiration?

 Try out these favorites!

-- 4 salmon filets, with or without skin (~4-6 ounces each)*
+- ~1 pound salmon, whole or individual filets, with or without skin

 - Salt & pepper

-- ¼ cup homemade or store-bought pesto
+- ¼ cup pesto (homemade or store-bought)

-Preheat oven to 400°F. Prepare a baking sheet with nonstick spray, foil, or parchment paper.
+- Preheat oven to 400°F. Prepare a baking sheet with nonstick spray, foil, or parchment paper.

-Place fish filets skin side down (if skin on) on baking sheet.
+- Place fish filets skin side down (if skin on) on baking sheet.
 Sprinkle with salt and pepper.

-Place in oven and roast 10 minutes for every inch of thickness.
+- Place in oven and roast 10 minutes for every inch of thickness.